King's Station: Butterfield Overland Mail

 By 1858, when the New York Herald reporter Waterman L. Ormsby passed through on the Butterfield Overland Mail it was known as King's Station.
 In 1860 the station was referred to as Hollandsville.

 King's Station was 12 mi north of Lyons Station (Hart's Station) in Santa Clarita.
 It was 12 mi south of Widow Smith's Station (Clayton's Station, Major Gordon's Station) in upper San Francisquito Canyon near San Francisquito Pass.

 Raggio Ranch — Hollands

 About 1880, Charles Raggio, acquired the ranch and adobe station building from the Perea family, and it became known as the Raggio Ranch.

 Later in 1894, the adobe was a post office on the Raggio Ranch for the surrounding settlement known as Hollands or Hollandsville.

 St. Francis Dam flood and destruction

 In March 1928 the massive flood caused by the collapse of the St. Francis Dam washed away the old stagecoach station, along with the Hollands and Raggio Ranch buildings.
 The dam had been upstream in San Francisquito Canyon.

 The only present day indicator of the station's location is the Ruiz family cemetery, that survived by being just above the flood's crest.
 The station had been located just below the cemetery.
-The Ruiz Family Cemetery remains on private land, at 29615 North San Francisquito Canyon Road in Santa Clarita.
-A mobile home, placed on the property in 1963, is located below the cemetery.

 The Raggio Ranch was rebuilt and remained in the family until after the 1940s.